 A good check to use can be, “Do I see this font commonly used around the Internet?”
 Or, even better, would the font be used on the company’s website?
 If the answer is a resounding no, that’s probably your answer, too.

-Finally, the most important: keep it simple.
-This cannot be stressed enough.
-Even if your design employs a masterful use of charts and uses beautiful colors, if it’s hard to read or if the key components of your resume are challenging to decipher, the infographic resume is absolutely going to work against you.
+"Keep it Simple."
+It cannot be stressed enough.
+Even if your design employs a masterful use of charts and uses beautiful colors, if it’s hard to read or if the key components of your resume are challenging to decipher, the infographic resume is going to work against you.

 Your Infographic Resume Tool Kit

-- Review the 20 design rules you should never break.
+- Review the design rules you should never break.
 Although you can’t become a designer in one day, you can brush up on fundamentals that will come in handy, even if you’re just tweaking a template.

 - Search Pinterest for keywords like “infographic resume” or “infographic visual resumes” to browse examples.
-Here’s a board to get you started.